gcl8a/camera-exercise-d22/README.md

 Starting with your wall following code from the last exercise, you will first _individually_ program your robot so that it follows a wall until it detects an AprilTag, at which point it will stop.
 Then, working as a group, you will program the Romi to detect and approach a tag to a specified distance.

 ## Background and preparation
-The [OpenMV](https://openmv.io) camera is a low-cost, extensible, machine vision _module_ designed to "bring machine vision algorithms closer to makers and hobbyists" -- OpenMV strives to be the "Arduino of computer vision."
+The [OpenMV](https://openmv.io) camera is a low-cost, extensible, machine vision module designed to "bring machine vision algorithms closer to makers and hobbyists" -- OpenMV strives to be the "Arduino of computer vision."
 Though we often refer to it simply as a "camera," the OpenMV breakout includes not only the camera, but also a powerful on-board processor.
-The OpenMV _ecosystem_ includes a pile of example codes to do everything from face detection to optical flow to much more.
+In addition, the OpenMV IDE  includes a pile of example codes to do everything from face detection to optical flow to much more.
 Though we won't be using it here, the creators have even tied it in with the [Edge Impulse](https://edgeimpulse.com) machine learning engine to do powerful image recognition.
 You are encouraged to load some of the sample programs onto the device and try them out!

 [AprilTag](https://april.eecs.umich.edu/software/apriltag) is "a visual fiducial system, useful for a wide variety of tasks including augmented reality, robotics, and camera calibration."
-One can easily print a variety of AprilTags and use them as landmarks for navigation or for detecting other robots.
+One can easily print a variety of AprilTags and use them as landmarks for navigation or for [detecting other robots](https://april.eecs.umich.edu/media/apriltag/apriltagrobots_overlay.jpg).
 In your final project, your Romi will register AprilTags as it drives around the arena, which will provide cues to help it navigate.

 The OpenMV camera is programmed using [MicroPython](http://micropython.org), a variation of Python3 that is optimized for running on microcontrollers.
 We have modified the OpenMV example scripts to allow the camera to communicate with your robot -- there is a version that communicates via the UART and another that uses I2C.
 Your team will explore both versions.
 (We'll give you a non-functional bonus point if you can tell us why we didn't we create an SPI version.)